-iPad Paperless Workflow for Educators
+iPad Paperless Google Workflow for Teachers

-Distribute, Submit, Grade and Return Assignments
+Assign, Receive, Submit, Collect and Return Assignments

-Teachers and students can create a paperless workflow with iPads and Google Drive.
+Teachers and students create a paperless workflow with iPads and Google Drive.
 Teachers and students will need gmail accounts. iPads will use the Google Drive app (free).
 Teachers and students will share folders with each other.
 Teachers will share a folder with students to give them access to assignments and other materials.
-Each student will share a folder with the teacher.
-The students will submit their completed assignments in this shared folder for the teacher to access for grading.
+Each student will share a a folder with the teacher.
+The students will submit their completed assignments in this shared folder for the teacher to collect for grading.

 A) Initial Setup